sharmaeklavya2/blog-source/content/posts/hobbies.md

 For things whose Wikipedia articles may not be well written, I'll provide other references.

-This will answer most questions stalkers have.
-(Yes, I have been obsessively stalked by someone and she even contacted me.
-That's a story for another day.)

 ## Interests

 * **Data Structures, Algorithms and Theoretical Computer Science**: